 Road Ribbon for Road Safety®

-The Road Ribbon for Road Safety® campaign is a community-based road safety initiative which allows individuals to directly contribute to raising awareness of the importance of road safety over the Christmas / New Year holiday period.
+The Road Ribbon for Road Safety® campaign is a community-based road safety initiative which enables people to directly contribute to road safety over the Christmas / New Year holiday period.

-In support of the United Nations endorsed, World Health Organisation’s World Day of Remembrance for Road Traffic Victims, the Road Ribbon for Road Safety® campaign commences on the third Sunday in November annually.
-This year the 2016 campaign will commence on Sunday, 20 November 2016 and run through until Friday, 6 January 2017.
+In support of the United Nations endorsed, World Health Organisation’s World Day of Remembrance for Road Traffic Victims, the Road Ribbon for Road Safety® campaign begins each year on the third Sunday in November.

-We should not accept that anyone should die or be seriously injured on our roads: We are working towards zero.
+- We should not accept that anyone should die or be seriously injured on our roads: We are working towards zero.

 What can you do?

-The Road Ribbon for Road Safety® campaign provides an opportunity for everyone to help reduce road trauma in Western Australia by raising awareness of road safety.
-WALGA RoadWise is encouraging Local Governments, RoadWise/local road safety committees, organisations and individuals to get involved and promote the campaign messages to friends, families and colleagues this festive season.
+The Road Ribbon for Road Safety® campaign provides an opportunity for people to get involved in reducing road trauma in Western Australia.
+WALGA RoadWise encourages Local Governments, RoadWise/local road safety committees, organisations and individuals to get involved and promote the campaign messages to friends, families and colleagues during the festive season by:

 - Wearing a road ribbon.